mishkozyr/mishkozyr/README.md

 # hi there! :wave: i'm misha

-### aspiring web developer | php enthusiast | laravel, alpine.js, livewire, tailwind lover
+### aspiring web developer | php enthusiast

-hello!:shipit: i'm a student and aspiring web developer with a passion for php. currently, i'm focused on learning laravel, alpine.js, livewire and tailwind to build awesome web applications. i'm also dedicated to improving my english language skills.
+hello!:shipit: i'm a student and aspiring web developer with a passion for php. currently, i'm focused on learning php, laravel, alpine.js, livewire and tailwind to build awesome web applications. i'm also dedicated to improving my english language skills.

 ## :rocket: my activity and top languages